-Topics Held a regular meeting with the French Association of the Pharmaceutical Industry (Leem).
+Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (Leem)" was held

 Printable PDF

-The European and American Subcommittees of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) hold annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Pharmaceutical Manufacturers Association (Leem), and the German Association of Research-based Pharmaceutical Industries (vfa) as part of their activities to resolve international issues in cooperation with European and American governments and pharmaceutical organizations.
+The JPMA International Affairs Committee's European & American Subcommittee holds annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (Leem), and the German R&D-based Pharmaceutical Industry Association (vfa) as part of its activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and the United States.
 On November 23, 2022, the first face-to-face (+ online) meeting with Leem in three years was held and a lively exchange of views took place.
-The following is a summary of the meeting.
+A summary of the meeting is reported below.

 Local venue Local venue